For Current Deals & Great Tips Look for the Mickey Ears

 • Disneyland tickets can not be used as admission to Walt Disney World parks!
 The value of a valid unused or partially-used Disneyland ticket can, however, be applied to the purchase of a new Walt Disney World MYW ticket or Annual Pass.
 Any Guest Relations Office at Walt Disney World should be able to lookup the value of your unexpired Disneyland ticket, cancel the Disneyland ticket, and apply that value to your new WDW ticket.

 • If you’ll be at Disney for a lengthy stay, say 7 days or more, you don’t have to buy a park ticket for each day of your stay.
 If you add the Water Park Fun & More Option, you can use it for several days and not go to the parks at all.
 This worked out great for us and saved us money.
-We made a day out of Downtown Disney with shopping, dinner and Disney Quest and another day at Blizzard Beach and then doing some things later in the day at our resort.
+We made a day out of Disney Springs with shopping, dinner and Disney Quest and another day at Blizzard Beach and then doing some things later in the day at our resort.
 The cost of adding the Water Park Fun & More Option was less then paying for Disney Quest and Blizzard Beach combined or buying two extra days on our park tickets. ~ Brandi.

 • Take a photo of the back of any Walt Disney World tickets you buy from a third party or make a photo copy and keep it in a safe place during your vacation.
 It will be the only way to get tickets replaced that may get lost on your trip.
 You will also want to familiarize yourself with your vendor’s replacement policy.
 For tickets purchased at Walt Disney World or directly from Disney, keep ticket receipts in a safe place.
 This can also help get lost tickets replace.
 Resort guests can show resort identification at any resort concierge, ticket booth or Guest Services to have tickets placed, while non-resort guests may be asked to show the credit card used to purchase the tickets. ~ Linda S.